mcnuttandrew/critical-hci-vis-class/src/index.md

 - How do I submit stuff? use [THIS LINK](https://forms.gle/GcLgZVjn1G2GqWBSA)
 - How do I hear about course updates?
 Check the course forum
 - How do I get in touch with the course staff?
 Post on the course forum, _do not email_
 - How do I propose a work?
-Post on the course forum
+Post on the course forum (or use the github for talks/help the course)
 - How do I get grades?
 You'll be emailed once a week

 # Schedule: